 Plugins are reusable pieces of functionality, usually used in content management systems like WordPress or other pre-built website platforms.
 Plugins give website owners additional functionality such as analytics or the ability to leave comments on blog posts.

-So we would recommend going through your plugins list and making sure that you really need each plugin.
+So I would recommend going through your plugins list and making sure that you really need each plugin.
 You should delete any plugins that are not critical for your website.

 14. Adopt Cloud-Based Website Monitoring

 The first step to improving the performance of your website is to measure it.
 Measuring the performance requires specific tools, and ongoing monitoring is a must if you want to be alerted if your changes are improving the performance or if performance is degraded over time.

-In either case, we suggest using cloud-based website monitoring so you can focus on growing your business instead of building or managing your own tools.
+In either case, we suggest using cloud-based website monitoring tools so you can focus on growing your business instead of building or managing your own tools.
 Sematext Cloud offers solutions for both synthetic monitoring and real user monitoring.
 Try it free for 14 days!